mcf1727/Baking/README.md

 # About this App "Baking"
  If you love cooking, this App is for you.
 You will find several interesting recipes.
 You can select a recipe and see video-guided steps for how to complete it.

-## As a developer, what I used by building this project:
+## As a developer, what I used to build this project:
 - Featch data from the API by integrating the third-party library "Retrofit"
 - Use Exoplayer to display videos
 - Use RecyclerView to display the list items